Radosav Petrović: Almería

 On 19 August 2019, Petrović signed a three-year deal with Segunda División side UD Almería.
 He was a regular starter for the club as they missed out promotion in the play-offs twice.

 On 10 August 2021, Petrović terminated his contract with the Andalusians.

 Zaragoza

 Hours after leaving Almería, Petrović signed a two-year contract with Real Zaragoza also in the Spanish second division.
 On 31 January 2023, he terminated his contract with the club.

 International career

 Petrović made his international debut for the Serbia U21 squad in the first leg of the 2009 European Championship qualifying play-offs against Denmark U21 on 11 October 2008.

-He made his debut for the Serbian national team against South Africa on 12 August 2009.
+He made his debut for the Serbia national team against South Africa on 12 August 2009.

 On 1 June 2010, Petrović was named in the final 23-man squad for the 2010 FIFA World Cup, where he appeared in group stage victory against Germany.
+He earned a total of 44 caps, scoring 2 goals and his final international was a November 2015 friendly match against the Czech Republic.